validcube/Advent-of-Code/day_one/part_one/README.md

 Voila!
 We have the answer; try it out for yourself by running the code on your machine!

+> ![TIP]
+> This explaination is written for Python, but you can visit other languages like Dart.

 ```python
 # Trebuchet: Sums the first and last digit of each line.